How to Buy Bitcoin in 2023 – A Beginner’s Guide

 Bitcoin is a VERY risky asset.
 This means you should never buy any amount you can’t afford to lose.
 It’s important to think this through.
 If this is the first time you’re buying Bitcoins, choose an amount that won’t affect you financially if Bitcoin drops to zero.

 In general, we tend to be overly optimistic when we invest, and we can forget about the very real possibility of a downside.
-Our personal rule of thumb is to never invest more than 5% of your disposable income or total wealth.
+My personal rule of thumb is to never invest more than 5% of my disposable income or total wealth.

 Keep in mind that you can always buy less than 1 bitcoin.
 A bitcoin can be divided up to eight decimal points.
 This means that you can buy half a bitcoin, one-quarter of a bitcoin, or even one-hundredth of a bitcoin.
 The smallest amount of Bitcoin is known as a “Satoshi” and it equals 0.00000001 Bitcoin.

 If you’re looking to buy large amounts of Bitcoin—let’s say over $10,000 worth—there are specific exchanges and brokers that deal in these sort of transactions.
 If this is the case for you, take a look at this guide.